Profile photo of Francisca Lima

 Biography

-Francisca Lima is a lecturer at the University of Edinburgh where she teaches history and theory of landscape architecture.
-From 2020 to 2023 she has directed the Master in Landscape Architecture Programme and before this the PhD Programme in Landscape Architecture of the University of Edinburgh.
-She is also one of the research articles’ editor at JoLA – Journal of Landscape Architecture.
+Francisca Lima is a senior lecturer at the University of Edinburgh where she teaches history and theory of landscape architecture.
+From 2020 to 2023 she has directed the Master in Landscape Architecture Programme and before this the PhD Programme in Landscape Architecture at the University of Edinburgh.
+She is also currently a research editor at JoLA – Journal of Landscape Architecture and a guest member of the Executive Committee of the European Council of Landscape Architecture Schools (ECLAS).

-Francisca has also worked as an independent designer since 2009, more recently in partnership with s-lab/bound, landscape architecture office.
-Francisca completed her degree in Landscape Architecture at the University of Lisbon, with a final dissertation focusing on the theme of Landscape Aesthetics (20/20).
+Francisca also works as an independent designer since 2009, after collaborating with several Lisbon based offices.
+Finally, Francisca completed her undergraduate and postgraduate degrees in Landscape Architecture at the University of Lisbon, with a final dissertation focusing on the theme of Landscape Aesthetics (20/20).”

 Research interests